 Today’s workforce is growing more diverse and inclusive.
 With high-paying jobs that only require a certificate, you no longer need a four-year degree program to have a lucrative career.
 These certificate programs are ideal for people from underprivileged groups, career switchers, and workers looking to upskill.

-Certification programs greatly decrease the time you need for a qualification.
+Certificate programs greatly decrease the time you need for a qualification.
 Online programs are also readily available, which allows you to study remotely.
-However, you must be willing to put in the work.
+However, you must be willing to put in the work, even with careers that only need a certificate.
 Whether you are starting a new career, upskilling, or career switching, it will be challenging.

 If you’re ready to take on the challenge, then keep reading.
-You will find out how to find a job that only requires a certificate, what jobs are available to you, and what job training you need.
+You will learn how to find a job that only needs a certificate, what jobs are available to you, and what job training you need.